mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-09-29-drawing-water.md

 ### Under-painting Large Waves

 Depending on the intensity of the waves this next step can be omitted.
 For larger waves with a lot of white foam, I like to paint a few more layers of blue anywhere these waves appear.
-The more layers, the darker the blue --- the darker the blue, the higher the contrast there will be between the white wave foam we'll be adding next...
+The more layers, the darker the blue --- the darker the blue, the higher the contrast there will be between the white wave foam we'll be adding next…

 <figure class="half">
 	<img src="{{ site.url }}/images/paper-53-waves-photo.jpg" alt="wave photo reference photo">